COVID vs. Cancer: Reflecting on 2020

 The behavioral blind spot is as apparent as it is disheartening, and it plays upon the aforementioned cognitive blind spot.
 Simply put, people are their own worst enemy when it comes to being healthy.
 With the resignation that cancer is an unavoidable feature of unlucky genetics, the abuse of the human frame can be perpetrated perpetually.

-2020 has passed and many would sooner forget that it ever happened.
-If you are one of the 98% of people who contracted SARS-CoV-2 and lived to tell the tale, don’t lose the lesson.
+The year 2020 has passed, and many would prefer to forget that it ever happened.
+If you are one of the 98% of people who contracted COVID-19 that lived to tell the tale, don’t lose the lesson.
 Don’t be cavalier.
 Don’t feel fragile, either.
 Be empowered to take control of your health.
 The COVID-19 pandemic will pass, but the cancer epidemic is an ever-present reminder of the razor’s edge of nuance with human health.